michibo/feyntrop/README.md

 make clean && make
 ```

-If the compilation fails, check that the submodules (Eigen and pybind11) are loaded (see instructions above).
+If the compilation fails, check that the submodule (Eigen) is loaded (see instructions above).

 Tests
 -----